Frequently

 ERCOT’s “retail choice” market was formed after legislators passed laws permitting markets to set the wholesale electricity price and allowing customers to choose their providers.
 Generators in ERCOT sell electricity on a wholesale basis only.
 Retailers purchase that electricity, and customers choose which retailer they would like to purchase electricity from.

-Turbine blades are mostly made of fiberglass or carbon fiber.
+Turbine blades are made mostly of fiberglass or carbon fiber.
 Glass fibers can be melted and separated from other materials for reuse, and companies are grinding blades down into small pellets or powders for use in construction applications or even injection molding.

 According to the American Clean Power Association, even if not recycled, turbine blades represent a very small portion of U.S. landfills and are among the least environmentally harmful materials entering landfills.
-It is estimated that 8,000 blades will be removed in the next four years, and there will be 2.1 million metric tons of cumulative blade waste between 2020 and 2050.
+It is estimated that 8,000 blades will be removed in the next 4 years, and there will be 2.1 million metric tons of cumulative blade waste between 2020 and 2050.
 In comparison, 126 million metric tons of municipal waste is sent to landfills annually.
 During 2016 and 2017 alone, more plastic dishes went to landfills than projected retiring wind turbine blades over the next 30 years (by mass).

 Field crews may conduct environmental and cultural resource evaluations, land use surveys, engineering surveys, and assess the condition of nearby infrastructure as part of required field survey work.
 These activities are being conducted in the public right-of-way and on private property where appropriate access rights of entry have been established.

-A transmission line is a large lattice or monopole structure that transmits power long distances and at higher voltages.
+A transmission line is a large lattice or monopole structure that transmits power over long distances and at higher voltages.
 A transmission line connects to a substation that will reduce the high voltage to a distribution level.
 The lower voltage electricity is then sent to a distribution line, which is designed to bring energy into homes and businesses.

 Transmission lines are built and maintained to meet or exceed safety standards, such as those specified by the National Electrical Safety Code and the North American Electric Reliability Corporation.
-Every effort is made to ensure safety in construction, operation and maintenance of transmission lines.
+Every effort is made to ensure safety in construction, operation, and maintenance of transmission lines.
 For information on safe distances for specific activities near the power line, contact the utility operating the line directly.
-Transmission lines are designed to withstand extreme weather conditions and protective devices at line terminals stop the electricity flow under abnormal operating circumstances.
+Transmission lines are designed to withstand extreme weather conditions, and protective devices at line terminals stop the electricity flow under abnormal operating circumstances.

-Power lines are inspected regularly (usually during fall or winter months) and by air and ground to look for the following:
+Power lines are inspected regularly (usually during fall or winter months) by air and ground to look for the following:

 - Non-compatible vegetation and hazards within the right-of-way.